Biden's to-do list on foreign trip: Rally allies against COVID, Putin | Politics

 Biden's meeting with Putin is not a "reward" for Putin but instead the most effective way to hear directly from him to understand and manage the differences between Washington and Moscow, Sullivan said.
 "There is simply a lot we have to work through," he said.

+NATO Secretary General Jens Stoltenberg met Biden at the White House on Monday and told reporters afterward that the challenges the allies will confront at their summit will be Russia, China, cyberhacks and climate change, among others.
+He said a rising China with its military buildup poses a problem because "they don't share our values."

+"We see that in the way they crack down on democratic protests in Hong Kong, how they deal with minorities... and how they coerce neighbors...
+Taiwan.
+So we need to stand up for the rules-based national order," he said.
+On Russia, Stoltenberg said, "we agree on the dual-track approach, meaning deterrence, defense and dialogue with Russia."

-Biden will also stress the importance of NATO countries' burden-sharing and the need for allies to contribute to alliance exercises and operations, Sullivan said.
+Sullivan said Biden will stress the importance of NATO countries' burden-sharing and the need for allies to contribute to alliance exercises and operations.
 He added that the United States will respond if Russia's "harmful" activities against Washington continue.
 Sullivan said Biden spoke with Ukraine President Volodymyr Zelenskiy on Monday and reassured him that he would defend Ukraine's sovereignty in his talks with Putin.

 According to Sullivan, he also said he hoped the G7 nations would come up with an "action plan" to increase their collective defenses against ransomware attacks and deal with the challenges posed by cryptocurrency, which, he said, "lies at the core of how these ransom transactions are played out."
 On the sidelines of a NATO summit in Brussels on June 14, Biden is also expected to meet with Turkish President Tayyip Erdogan, a crucial session between the sparring NATO allies after Ankara's purchase of Russian defense systems angered Washington and risked driving a wedge within the alliance.